qpdf/qpdf/manual/index.rst

    Starting with version 10.4, qpdf issues warnings when requested to create files using RC4 encryption.
 This option suppresses those warnings.
 In future versions of qpdf, qpdf will refuse to create files with weak cryptography when this flag is not given.
-See `Weak Cryptography <#ref.weak-crypto>`__ for additional details.
+See :ref:`ref.weak-crypto` for additional details.

 :samp:`--encrypt options --`
    Causes generation an encrypted output file.
-Please see `Encryption Options <#ref.encryption-options>`__ for details on how to specify encryption parameters.
+Please see :ref:`ref.encryption-options` for details on how to specify encryption parameters.

 :samp:`--decrypt`